 Before you can jailbreak with checkra1n, you’ll need to know a few prerequisites:

-- The tool is macOS-only at this time (support for other operating systems is coming soon)
+- The tool is only for macOS and Linux at this time (support for Windows is coming soon)

 - The tool is semi-tethered, which means you’ll need a computer to boot jailbroken if you power off